National Symbols of India PDF Free Download: Check List with Their Names, Pictures, Drawings, and Chart

 The Indian peacock (Pavo cristatus) is the national bird of India.
 On February 1, 1963, the Peacock was designated as India's national bird by the Indian government.
 This is a fundamental aspect of Indian culture and tradition.
 A peacock represents elegance and beauty.

 The National Song of India is Vande Mataram, composed in Sanskrit by Bankimchandra Chatterji.
-On January 24, 1950, the President of independent India Dr. Rajendra Prasad has adopted Vande Mataram as the National song of India.
-The Vande Matram was 1st sung in 1896 session of the Indian National Congress.
+On January 24, 1950, the President of independent India, Dr. Rajendra Prasad, adopted Vande Mataram as the National song of India.
+The Vande Mataram was 1st sung in the 1896 session of the Indian National Congress.

 Jana Gana Mana is the National Anthem of India.
 Rabindranath Tagore wrote it in Bengali, and it was afterwards translated into Hindi.
 On January 24th, 1950, it became the national anthem of India.

-The national game of India is hockey.
-India was given hockey as its national sport because of its extraordinary achievement in the sport.
+The national game of India is Hockey.
+India was given hockey as its national sport because of its extraordinary achievements in the sport.

 Pumpkin is the national vegetable of India.
 One of the few plants that can thrive everywhere in the nation while using fewer resources is this one.

-Mango is adpoted the national fruit of India.
-It is also called as King of Fruits.
+The mango has been adopted as the national fruit of India.
+It is also called the King of Fruits.
 It enhances the perception of the nation by representing prosperity, affluence, and wealth.

-We hope that now you got the in depth details of national symbols of india list and their meanings.
-But even though the details are well versed most aspirants are in search of National symbols of India drawing.
-The pictorial representation is very strongly memorized in one brain compared to the textual representation.
-For that here we have given the national symbols of india drawing for your easy access.
+We hope that you now have the in-depth details of the national symbols of India and their meanings.
+The pictorial representation is very strongly memorised in the brain compared to the textual representation.
+For that, here we have given India's national symbols drawing for your easy access.

 National Symbol of India Drawing